 - The shorter the foot, the more forward the body is projected.

 - The taller the body, the more forward the body is projected.

 Kids are short, but they also have short feet, which is why it drives me crazy to see a child’s shoe with a heel the same height as their parents’.
 The short foot of a child “magnifies” a heel’s effect—even a heel of seemingly inconsequential height.
 Which means that, in the case of these shoes (a woman’s size 7 and a child’s size 8.5), the angle between the standing surface and the foot would be much greater in the child than in the adult.

 It also means that the necessary compensation to get the body back “upright” is relatively greater for the child than the adult.
 Want to experience the math for yourself?
 Go to a free-standing bookshelf and put this book under either the right or left side to see how far the bookshelf tips.
 (For extra fun, look how the books shift and imagine how the loads to each of the “book cells” change in this arrangement.)
 Then put this book under the back of the bookshelf and again, note the total distance traveled by the unit...and the books.

 Barring medical conditions or the occasional dress up, heeled shoes have no place in a child’s wardrobe.
 Children’s shoes are not mini versions of adult fashion; they’re maxi versions.
 They amplify the deleterious effects of traditional footwear.
 For this reason (and for many others), I buy only minimal shoes for my kids.

 * * *

-When you first start looking, it feels impossible to find shoes without heels (or elevated toes, or pointy toe-boxes that squish the toes together, or don’t attach, like a slide-on or flip-flop).
-Especially if you’re walking into a store like this:
+When you first start looking for more minimal footwear, it feels impossible to find shoes without heels (or elevated toes, or pointy toe-boxes that squish the toes together, or don't fully attach, like a slide-on or flip-flop).